 Voter RegistrationDelaware Tech encourages all of our students and employees to participate in our democracy.
 Registering to vote is one way that you can add your voice to this process.
 View more information on registering to vote in Delaware.

 Use of Federal Educational FundsAs mandated by the HEOA, the College does not use federal educational funds to lobby federal officials on any matter, including grants, contracts, and loans.
 Delaware Tech has not used federal educational funds to hire a registered lobbyist or pay for securing an appropriations earmark.

 Title IV Eligible Gainful Employment Program DisclosuresFederal Regulations require institutions to publish information on their website about students who enrolled in Title IV (federal financial aid) eligible educational programs that lead to gainful employment (GE) in a recognized occupation.
 View gainful employment disclosures.

 STATE CONTACT INFORMATION FOR STUDENT COMPLAINTS

-In addition, all students are strongly encouraged to utilize the internal complaint resolution process established by the College under section IV.B. of the College’s Student Rights And Standards Of Student Conduct at https://www.dtcc.edu/academics/student-handbook/collegewide-policies.
+All students are strongly encouraged to utilize the internal complaint resolution process established by the College under section IV.B. of the College’s Student Rights And Standards Of Student Conduct.

-Finally, the College is accredited by the Middle States Commission on Higher Education which at Section VII of its Policies, Guidelines and Procedures provides a process for complaints against Member institutions. http://www.msche.org/?Nav1=POLICIES&Nav2=INDEX.
+The College is accredited by the Middle States Commission on Higher Education which also provides a process for complaints against Member institutions.